havocp/xsbt-wiki/Getting-Started/Getting-Started-Scopes.md

 define a new compile task scoped to the current project, rather than overriding the standard compile tasks which are scoped to a configuration.

 If you get an error like _"Reference to undefined setting"_, often you've failed to specify a scope, or you've specified the wrong scope.
-The key you're using may be defined in some other scope.
+The key you're using may be defined in some other scope. sbt will try to suggest what you meant as part of the error message; look for "Did you mean compile:compile?"

 One way to think of it is that a name is only _part_ of a key.
 In reality, all keys consist of both a name, and a scope (where the scope has three